vectorgrp/sil-kit/docs/usage/quickstart.rst

 VIB Quick Start
 ===============

+.. |ComAdapter| replace:: :ref:`ComAdapter<sec:comadapter-api>`

 .. contents::
    :depth: 3

-The Vector Integration Bus (VIB) is a C++ library for distributed simulation of automotive networks.
+The Vector Integration Bus (VIB) is a C++ library for the distributed simulation of automotive networks.
 It is designed to work on Windows and Linux.
 This quick start demonstrates how to get started using the pre-built VIB release distribution.